 They also released an update to improve domain diversity.
 In short, this means that Google will only return two results in top positions from the same site.

 It means more opportunities to rank for queries previously dominated by one website.
 Recruiters, this one is especially important for you, and if you want to learn more, we’ve written this blog specifically about the site diversity update and how you should be capitalising.

 This is a new product available from Google and is particularly relevant for Bars, Restaurants and the Fitness and Beauty businesses.
 As the name suggests, you can now book a table, make a beauty appointment or save your spot in a fitness class without leaving Google.

-Google has integrated with a number of booking partners to make this possible including Bookatable and Treatwell with more planned such as Eventbrite and Ticketmaster.
+Google has integrated with several booking partners to make this possible including Bookatable and Treatwell with more planned such as Eventbrite and Ticketmaster.
 If you already integrate with one of these partners, then you need to ensure your Google My Business page is optimised and configured correctly for this to show.

-The new updates were announced and Google Marketing Live and I've cut the jargon to explain what it means for you.
+The new updates were announced at Google Marketing Live and I've cut the jargon to explain what it means for you.